Whitman College

 Whitman College is a private liberal arts college in Walla Walla, Washington.
-The school offers 53 majors and 33 minors in the liberal arts and sciences, and it has a student-to-faculty ratio of 9:1.
-Whitman was the first college in the Pacific Northwest to install a Phi Beta Kappa chapter, and the first in the U.S. to require comprehensive exams for graduation.
-Alumni have received 1 Nobel Prize in physics, 1 Presidential Medal of Freedom, 7 Rhodes Scholarships, 1 Marshall Scholarship, 50 Watson Fellowships, and 93 Fulbright Fellowships.
+The school offers 53 majors and 33 minors in the liberal arts, and it has a student-to-faculty ratio of 9:1.

 Founded as a seminary by a territorial legislative charter in 1859, the school became a four-year degree-granting institution in 1882 and abandoned its religious affiliation in 1907.
-It is accredited by the Northwest Association of Schools and Colleges and competes athletically in the NCAA Division III Northwest Conference.
-Distinguished alumni include Nobel laureate Walter Brattain (inventor of the transistor), William O. Douglas (U.S. Supreme Court Justice from 1939 to 1975), NASA astronaut Dorothy Metcalf-Lindenburger, inventor of the time projection chamber David R. Nygren, Ryan Crocker (U.S. ambassador and Medal of Freedom recipient), actor Adam West, and Neil Kornze director of the Bureau of Land Management.
+It is accredited by the Northwest Commission on Colleges and Universities and competes athletically in the NCAA Division III as a member of the Northwest Conference.

 History

 Whitman Seminary

-In 1859, soon after the United States military declared that the land east of the Cascade Mountains was open for settlement by American pioneers, Cushing Eells traveled from the Willamette Valley to Waiilatpu, near present-day Walla Walla, where 12 years earlier, Congregationalist missionaries Dr. Marcus Whitman and Narcissa Whitman, along with 12 others were killed by a group of Cayuse Indians during the Whitman Massacre.
+In 1859, soon after the United States military declared that the land east of the Cascade Mountains was open for settlement by American pioneers, Cushing Eells traveled from the Willamette Valley to Waiilatpu, near present-day Walla Walla, where 12 years earlier, Congregationalist missionaries Marcus Whitman and Narcissa Whitman, along with 12 others, were killed by a group of Cayuse Indians during the Whitman Massacre.
 While at the site, Eells became determined to establish a "monument" to his former missionary colleagues in the form of a school for pioneer boys and girls.
 Eells obtained a charter for Whitman Seminary, a pre-collegiate school, from the territorial legislature.
 From the American Board of Commissioners for Foreign Missions, he acquired the Whitman mission site.
 Eells soon moved to the site with his family and began working to establish Whitman Seminary.

 Despite Eells's desire to locate Whitman Seminary at the Whitman mission site, local pressure and resources provided a way for the school to open in the burgeoning town of Walla Walla.
 In 1866, Walla Walla's wealthiest citizen, Dorsey Baker, donated land near his house to the east of downtown.
 A two-story wood-frame building was quickly erected and classes began later that year.
 The school's first principal, local Congregational minister Peasly B. Chamberlin, resigned within a year and Cushing Eells was called upon to serve as principal, which he did until 1869.
 After Eells's resignation in 1869, the school struggled—and often failed—to attract students, pay teachers, and stay open for each term.